ntalbotdev/answerly-nuxt/README.md

 - Ask questions to any user (optionally anonymously)
 - Users can answer questions they receive
 - Questions are only published after being answered
+- Follow/unfollow users (social feature)
+- View followers and following lists for any user
+- See mutual follow status on profiles
 - Pinia for state management
 - Middleware for route protection and redirects